bvanschy/SoftwareEngineering/README.md

 # Software Engineering
-Documents of software engineer topics.
+Notes from research of software engineering topics.

 ----------